 During your visit:

 - Guests who wear headphones of any type will not be able to wear them while riding our attractions.
-We have available disposable ear protection for use at Guest Relations.
+We have available disposable ear protection for use at Guest Services.

 - If you are separated during your visit, please contact any park employee for assistance.